 This cake was filled with fresh cherry flavor.
 It was moist, and sweet, and had a delicate crumb.
 I was actually surprised how much I liked this cake.

-Whether you whip these up as cupcakes, bake them in ramekins for little miniature cakes as shown here, or bake in separate cake pans, but whatever you do, grab some cherries next time you see them on sale and try this out!
+Whether you whip these up as cupcakes, bake them in ramekins for little miniature cakes as shown here, or bake in separate cake pans, grab some cherries next time you see them on sale and try this out!

 Here is Caleb who is 4 years old and is the busiest boy in the bunch.
 He is on full-speed, high-volume at all times, which can get pretty tiring.
 Mr. Caleb is starting Kindergarten this fall.
 Pray for his teacher. 😉 I am going to miss having him around the house with me during the day!

 Need some more awesome cupcake ideas?
 I’ve got lots!

 Here is Isaiah with his new glasses!
 He loves them, which is amusing to me.
 I’m so glad it isn’t a battle to get him to wear them though!
 He’s in 2nd grade this year.
 His current interests are Minecraft, and all iterations and variations of Minecraft.
 Also, he loves those tiny rubber band bracelets.
 I am not as big of a fan of those as the kids seem to be.

 Daniel would not let me get a good picture of him this day, so I snuck one of him in the background.
 Here he is playing Minecraft on the PS3.
 He’s also a Minecraft & rubber band bracelet fan.

 Another shot of Caleb who loves to pose these days.
 He’s my only one!